Bedding

 Comforter: 90 by 90 inches

-King
+5) King

 King size beds are the widest mattress size.
 King mattresses also come in a split king variation, meaning the mattress is split in two for couples with different firmness preferences or to use a split adjustable base.
-King beds provide couples with ample personal space and single sleepers with lots of space to toss and turn at night.
+These beds provide couples with ample personal space and single sleepers with lots of space to toss and turn at night.

 Mattress: 76 by 80 inches